In this article

 - Click on an individual ad request to see more details, like targeting keys

 Tip: A check indicates that the ad was targeted with Permutive cohorts from a previous page.
 A star indicates that the ad was targeted with real-time cohorts implemented on that page.
+A circled exclamation point indicates that the displayed ad was not targeted using Permutive cohorts.
 This new feature was added as a visibility function to inform about ads related to your cohorts.